The Mesothelioma Center Is the Nation’s Most Trusted Resource

 In the past year, Patient Advocates have connected more than 700 mesothelioma patients and family members to our on-staff doctor and nurses.
 Their efforts help bring families considerable peace of mind, knowing the best possible care is within reach.

-“The monthly online support group is very important to me.
+“The Mesothelioma Center’s online support group is very important to me.
 It’s helpful to hear directly from other patients openly sharing information,” said Richard, a mesothelioma survivor.
 “If you are a patient or a caregiver, go to the website and get involved with the support group.”

 Mesothelioma Contributors Share Expertise

 Professional contributors who work with The Mesothelioma Center include: